KaiOfDenmark/KaiOfDenmark.github.io/index.md

 **"Education is the most powerful weapon which you can use to change the world" - Nelson Mandela**

-**Education oneself is one of the first steps to making change.
+**Educating oneself is one of the first steps to making change.
 Learning about what has been happening and spreading the word is very powerful.
 I invite you to learn about the organizations we support with this website.**

 Learn more about what HIAS and JFCS do for Immigrants and Refugees.